Ali for President!

 The neocons call it Dominionism, and they say it's OK to destroy the Earth because when it's all used up, they'll fly out of their clothes, naked, and go up to heaven.

-They say that they don't believe in Darwin, but they call their brand of government "The New Social Darwinism."
+They say that they don't believe in Darwin, yet they call their brand of government "The New Social Darwinism."

 Survival of the fattest.

 I just know that Ali wouldn't have been afraid to speak out against that idea.

 He didn't want to see kids on drugs.

 He didn't want to see kids get cavities in their teeth.

 He sure didn't want to see kids get their legs blown off, or worse.